Pesticide Applicator Continuing Education

 Managing microbial pests in water systems is essential for human health and the wider environment.
 This course will cover pest identification and methods of control.
 It will also discuss common application methods and ways to protect yourself from hazards when using biocides.

-Mosquito management is a daunting task for many applicators.
-When mosquito management is done incorrectly or isn't done at all, mosquitoes can make public spaces unusable.
-This course will discuss common methods of mosquito controls, everything from physical controls to pesticides, to record-keeping, all as part of a solid integrated pest management approach to mosquito control.
+This course discusses common methods of mosquito controls, everything from physical controls to pesticides, to record-keeping, all as part of a solid integrated pest management approach to mosquito control.

-Termites are just one of the many wood-destroying pests found throughout the United States.
-Carpenter ants, powderpost beetles, and wood-damaging fungi can also cause severe structural damage if not properly managed.
-This course will cover the primary non-termite wood-destroying pests found throughout the country, the recommended treatments for each of those pests, and the primary sources of excess structural moisture.
+This course covers the primary non-termite wood-destroying pests found throughout the country, the recommended treatments for each of those pests, and the primary sources of excess structural moisture.

-When pesticide applications become necessary for good ornamental plant management it's important to understand how application equipment works and how to properly calibrate the equipment.
-This course will discuss the most common types of equipment used for pesticide applications on ornamental plants, the way to calculate the volume of solution needed, and how to properly calculate the flow rate of the equipment.
+This course discusses the most common types of equipment used for pesticide applications on ornamental plants, the way to calculate the volume of solution needed, and how to properly calculate the flow rate of the equipment.

 By taking this course, you'll learn safe, effective, and economical pest control techniques that will enable you to manage Florida pests that can cause property damage, infections, injuries, or quality of life issues while reducing risks to yourself, others, and the environment.